Skin Care DNA Test

 Skin Care DNA Test Results

-You will receive your test results 15 working days after your sample has been received by our laboratory.
+You will receive your test results within 4-6 weeks of your sample being received by our laboratory.
 There are 5 main characteristics that you will learn about after you receive your results.

 An example Skin Care DNA Test Report: